yelosolutions/simple_shell/README.md

 ## Description

-This is a simple UNIX command interpreter written in C.
+The following is a simple shell program

 ## Compilation